Stacey Grey

 CH

-She had hope and plans, she had wings
+She never ever flew but she had wings

 And I just can’t forget her.